CADD-SC/BBB-Permeability-Prediction-Model/README.md

 The model classifies a compound based on its logBB value.
 If the logBB value is greater than or equal to -1, the compound is classified as class 1; otherwise, it is classified as class 0.

 Additionally, the model provides the probability that each compound belongs to its respective class.
-A higher logBB probability value indicates better permeability of the compound.
+If classified as class 1, the compound is identified as a "BBB permeable", along with the associated probability.

 ## Dependencies ##